Elk Grove Theatre

 Classic Cinemas plans on remodeling the six existing auditoriums in the near future.

-The theater had a “grand reopening” ceremony May 18, 2007, featuring “Shrek the Third” and comments from the Mayor of Elk Grove Village, Craig Johnson and the President of Classic Cinemas, Willis Johnson.
+The theatre had a “grand reopening” ceremony May 18, 2007, featuring “Shrek the Third” and comments from the Mayor of Elk Grove Village, Craig Johnson and the President of Classic Cinemas, Willis Johnson.

 Today, two of the auditoriums are equipped with digital projection and 3D.
 In November 2009, an additional 2-screens were added, making a total of 10.